 1. St Andrew is not just the patron saint of Scotland

 He is the patron saint of Greece, Russia, Italy’s Amalfi and Barbados.
-As well as other countries, he’s the patront saint of singers, spinsters, maidens, fishmongers, fishermen, women wanting to be mothers, gout and sore throats.
-St Andrew is also the patron saint of the Order of the Thistle, one of the highest ranks of chivalry in the world, second only to the Order of the Garter.
+He’s the patron saint of singers, spinsters, maidens, fishmongers, fishermen, women wanting to be mothers, gout, and sore throats.
+In addition to other countries.
+St Andrew is also the patron saint of the Order of the Thistle.
+This one of the highest ranks of chivalry in the world, second only to the Order of the Garter.

 2. He was Jesus’ first disciple

 Andrew was a fisherman before he and his brother Simon Peter became two of the 12 disciples of Jesus.
-He was baptised by John the Baptist and was the first disciple of Jesus.
+Also, he was baptised by John the Baptist and was the first disciple of Jesus.

 3. He was crucified on an X-shaped cross

 St Andrew was crucified on 30 November 60AD, by order of the Roman governor.
-He was tied to an X-shaped cross in Greece, and this is represented by the white cross on the Scottish flag, the Saltire, since at least 1385.
+He was tied to an X-shaped cross in Greece.
+This is represented by the white cross on the Scottish flag, the Saltire, since at least 1385.